 As this isn’t the traditional approach, your sales and marketing teams must be more aligned than the average organization.
 In a company-wide effort, these teams must come together to target the right accounts and form a cohesive, detailed strategy.
-The process involves first identifying key decision-makers, then targeting them with personalized sales outreach.
+The process involves first identifying key decision-makers with a pain point, then targeting them with personalized sales outreach.

 This strategy can work alongside marketing nurture campaigns to move key contacts closer to a sale.

 In a recent survey involving ten corporate leaders, seven of them said they are investing more in account based strategies.
 However, this approach isn’t suitable for every organization.

 As this methodology involves your entire business, you must have enough resources to implement account-based selling framework.
 Before eliminating your current business model and starting fresh with account-based model, determine if this approach is right for you.